hartwigmedical/hmftools/bachelor/README.md

 * BLACK_LIST - Variant matches black list configuration of known benign variant.
 INDELs in repeats or with microhomology in splice and intronic regions are also blacklisted (ie. CodingEffect in (‘SPLICE’,’NONE’) AND Type = ‘INDEL’ AND (repeatCount>=8 OR indelSequence == microhomology))
 * WHITE_LIST - Variant matches white list configuration of known benign variants
 * CLINVAR_PATHOGENIC - At least 1 interpretation of 'PATHOGENIC' and none ‘BENIGN’ or ‘LIKELY_BENIGN’
-* CLINVAR_LIKELY_PATHOGENIC - No interpretation of PATHOGENIC, but at least 1 intepretation of 'LIKELY_PATHOGENIC' and none ‘BENIGN’ or ‘LIKELY_BENIGN’
+* CLINVAR_LIKELY_PATHOGENIC - No interpretation of PATHOGENIC, but at least 1 interpretation of 'LIKELY_PATHOGENIC' and none ‘BENIGN’ or ‘LIKELY_BENIGN’
-* CLINVAR_CONFLICTING - Variant has both likely 'BENIGN'/'LIKELY_BENIGN' and 'PATHOGENIC'/'LIKELY_PATHOGENIC' intepretations
+* CLINVAR_CONFLICTING - Variant has both likely 'BENIGN'/'LIKELY_BENIGN' and 'PATHOGENIC'/'LIKELY_PATHOGENIC' interpretations
-* CLINVAR_LIKELY_BENIGN - No interpretation of 'BENIGN' and at least 1 intepretation of 'LIKELY_BENIGN' and none ‘PATHOGENIC’ or ‘LIKELY_PATHOGENIC’
+* CLINVAR_LIKELY_BENIGN - No interpretation of 'BENIGN' and at least 1 interpretation of 'LIKELY_BENIGN' and none ‘PATHOGENIC’ or ‘LIKELY_PATHOGENIC’
 * CLINVAR_BENIGN - At least 1 interpretation of 'BENIGN' and none ‘PATHOGENIC’ or ‘LIKELY_PATHOGENIC’
 * UNANNOTATED - Variant is not annotated in Clinvar